Race discrimination in restaurant hiring

 According to the restaurant owner Freakonomics interviewed, one possible reason for why we tend to see employees match the ethnicity of the food being served is self-selection.
-Self-selection means that, for any number of understandable reasons, employees applying for restaurant work might be more likely to apply at restaurants serving the food of their culture or home country.
-Conversely, employees of a different ethnicity might not even apply, thinking they would not be considered for hiring.
+That means employees applying for restaurant work might be more likely to apply at restaurants serving the food of their culture or home country.
+Understandable enough.
+Conversely, employees of a different ethnicity might not even apply, thinking they would not be considered.
 Whether there is empirical data to support this theory, I do not know.
-However, it does make some sense to me from a sociological standpoint.
-That does not answer the question of whether it would be legal for an employer to hire only people of a certain ethnicity.
+It does make some sense to me from a sociological standpoint though.
+That does not answer the question of whether it would be unlawful discrimination for an employer to hire only people of a certain ethnicity.

-The answer is actually rather simple from a legal standpoint: No. Employers cannot hire based on race or national origin under either Ohio or federal employment discrimination law.
+The answer is actually rather simple from a legal standpoint: yes.
+Employers cannot hire based on race or national origin under either Ohio or federal racial discrimination law.
 This is true for restaurants.
-It is also true even if the restaurant owners believe customers would prefer to be served by waiters of a certain race for purposes of “authenticity” or “atmosphere.”
+It is also true even if the restaurant owner believes customers would prefer to be served by waiters of a certain race for purposes of “authenticity” or “atmosphere.”
 The restaurant owner interviewed expressed this very concern:

 While that sentiment holds common sense appeal, it is legally incorrect.
-Customer preference is not a defense in a race discrimination case, not even for ethnic restaurants.
+Customer preference is not a defense in a racial discrimination case, not even for ethnic restaurants.

-To help illustrate the point, let’s put the shoe on the other foot.
-Imagine if a restaurant serving “American comfort food, like Mom used to make” decided its customers wanted to be served only by white employees, and refused to hire anyone else.
-I think instinctively we all know that would be illegal.
+To illustrate the point, let’s put the shoe on the other foot.
+Imagine if a restaurant serving “American comfort food, like Mom used to make” decides its customers want to be served only by white employees.
+So it refuses to hire anyone else.
+It doesn’t take a racial discrimination lawyer to know that would be illegal.
 The same is true for a Mexican restaurant, an Indian restaurant, or any other restaurant serving what people might call “ethnic food.”
 Employment discrimination law just does not permit employers to make hiring decisions on the basis of race or national origin.

-Nor can employers duck the ban on race discrimination with a policy that serves merely as a pretext intended to screen out everyone but applicants of a particular race.
+Nor can employers duck the ban on racial discrimination with a policy that serves merely as an excuse to screen out everyone but applicants of a particular race.
 A good example identified in the podcast was a Mexican restaurant with a predominantly English-speaking clientele refusing to hire anyone who did not speak Spanish.
-As noted above, restaurant owners must also consider whether their race-neutral hiring policies cause a disparate impact.
+As noted above, restaurant owners must consider whether their race-neutral hiring policies cause a disparate impact.

 The next time you go for Chinese food, for sushi, or for Mexican food, take a look around at who is working there.
 It might be that the restaurant hires good people who happen to apply, regardless of their race.
 Then again, maybe not.

-If you believe you have been a victim of discrimination at work, call the Cleveland employment discrimination attorneys at Bolek Besser Glesius LLC today for a free consultation.
+If you believe you have been a victim of discrimination at work, call a racial discrimination lawyer at Bolek Besser Glesius LLC today for a free consultation.